microsoft/nni/README.md

 * [Tutorial of the command tool *nnictl*.](docs/NNICTLDOC.md)

 # Contributing
-This project welcomes contributions and suggestions, we are constructing the contribution guidelines, stay tuned =).
+This project welcomes contributions and suggestions, please refer to our [contributing](./docs/CONTRIBUTING.md) document for the same.

 We use [GitHub issues](https://github.com/Microsoft/nni/issues) for tracking requests and bugs.

+# License
+The entire codebase is under [MIT license](https://github.com/Microsoft/nni/blob/master/LICENSE)